dkmfbk/ckrew/README.txt

 - [!]
 Input ontologies have to be in the SROIQ-RL Normal Form: currently, the normal form is only recognized and no tranformation is applied.

 - [!]
+For input DLliteR defeasible knowledge bases: currently the input ontology need to be in Normal Form and no check on language is applied.

+- [!]
 As part of the normal form and for the definition of "ckr:hasEvalMeta" and "ckr:hasEvalObject", eval expression can only be expressed on named